learn-co-curriculum/cssi-6.2-gae-intro/README.md

  + When they go to http://www.tinykittens.com/about  they are triggering the '/about’ route
  + When they go to  http://www.tinykittens.com/adopt   they are triggering the '/adopt' route

-#Conclusion
 Now's your chance to combine your creative and technical skills to fully express yourself with code.
-You have all the tools you need to make your own web application!